 Why should I buy from Nelson Homes?

-It is mainly how I can make a home exactly the way that you want and not with those you don't want.
+Customization.
+Building a home with exactly the options that you want and not with those you don't want.
 Value.
 After you get the home, does it feel like home?
 Do we have room for grandma’s antique hutch?
 Are the windows in the right location to get the most light into the home?
 Etc. Other dealers are very good.
 Many of the salespeople though are not trusted by their bosses to customize for you.
 They can get in a lot of trouble if they don’t do it often.
 I am focused on making a home affordable for you.

 Why are new homes so much money?

 When I started selling new homes again in 2015 after I sold my dealership in 2000, I had a problem with the price.
 They were so expensive.
 How could I sell a home that I think is overpriced?
 I used an inflation calculator on the internet.
 I remember how much I sold homes for in 1997.
 I put in what I sold them for in 1997.
 In today’s dollars, they were exactly the same price.
 We don’t buy homes everyday so when we buy one, a price is fixated in our mind.
 Our mind does not account for inflation.
 It would be like going into a hamburger joint today and ordering a hamburger and paying $5.00 for it.
 When you bought the same hamburger 20 years ago, it was probably $1.50.
 You would think that the price of the hamburger today is atrocious.
 It is just inflation.